y-scope/clp/README.md

 logs, and (2) tools that can handle both types often have different designs for each type (such as CLP).

 Compression ratio is measured as the average across a variety of log datasets.
-Some of these datasets can be found [here] (docs/Datasets.md).
+Some of these datasets can be found [here](docs/Datasets.md).
 Search performance is measured using queries on the MongoDB logs (for JSON) and the Hadoop logs (for unstructured logs).
 Note that CLP uses an index-less design, so for a fair comparison, we disabled MongoDB and PostgreSQL's indexes; If we left them enabled, MongoDB and PostgreSQL's compression ratio would be worse.
 We didn’t disable indexing for Elasticsearch or Splunk